Princess Caroline and World Refugee Day

 Monaco’s Princess Caroline acted on behalf of the Principality to witness the sealing of Monaco’s partnership with the UNHCR.
 The Department of External Relations, via the Office of International Cooperation, organized the the World Refugee Day Conferences at the Fairmont Hotel.
 The Princess opened the conferences with a speech, after which there was a video message from Antonio Guterres, the UNHCR himself.
 Francisco Galindo Velez representated the UNHCR.
 Franck Biancheri, Monaco’s Government Counselor for External Relations, joined Velez in the signing of the partnership while the Princess looked on from behind.

 The Princess opted a very flattering, but no-nonsense pale blue skirt skirt and matching belted jacket.
 Letting her hair fall naturally around her collar and shoulders, she wore minimal makeup and jewelry.
 Her one fashionable extremity was in the shoes: Two-inch peep-toe heels, adorned with panda stripes and marked by the famous red soles of Christian Louboutin.
-(Gallery from PurePeople)Filed under German Royals, Monaco Royals
+(Gallery from PurePeople)Filed under Germany, Monaco

-Tagged Conference, Hannover, Patronage, Princess Caroline, United Nations, World Refugee Day.
+Tagged Conference, House of Hanover, Patronage, Princess Caroline of Hanover, United Nations, World Refugee Day.